Gardening for kids is essential outdoor play and learning - and we don't need to leave the house to do it

 Here are some tips and ideas to inspire a love of gardens - and gardening - in your children.

 Find a friendly gardening initiative

-Whether you're an urban mouse or a country one, there are plenty of initiatives around the UK to get kids planting, from Innocent's Big Grow, Grow Your Own Potatoes and the RHS Campaign for School Gardening, which has resources, competitions and more for kids to get stuck into.
-Alana Cama gave us a few of her top tips for getting kids gardening over the summer hols - what better time to start?
+Whether you're an urban mouse or a country one, there are plenty of initiatives around the UK to get kids planting, from Innocent's Big Grow, Grow Your Own Potatoes, The Garden Classroom and the RHS Campaign for School Gardening, which has resources, competitions and more for kids to get stuck into.
+Alana Cama gave us a few of her top tips for getting kids excited about gardening:

 - Give them their own garden

 - Choose quick growers